 So what does this mean for commercial and industrial solar customers in Sub-Saharan Africa?

-It isn’t yet clear what how market reaction to these price increases will be.
-The deployment of solar across the region could slow down while costs remain high, which may have negative impact for many solar companies in an already crowded market.
+It isn’t yet clear how the market reaction to these price increases will be.
+The deployment of solar across the region could slow down while costs remain high, which may have a negative impact on many solar companies in an already crowded market.